juan-rey/relb/README.md

 ## Limitations

-The current implementation on Linux is limited by FD_SETSIZE (1024 file descriptors).
-With minor modifications, this limitation can be overcome, after which the limit will be determined by the maximum number of file descriptors per process (`ulimit -n`) and available system resources.
+The current implementation on Linux is limited by FD_SETSIZE (1024 file descriptors) and available system resources.

-On Windows, there is no such file descriptors limitation.
-The primary limits are the available ephemeral socket ports (49152–65535; 16K) and system resources.
+On Windows, the primary limits are the available ephemeral socket ports (49152–65535; 16K) and system resources.

 ## License